 When he moved to Mountain View in 1955, he had a specific purpose.
 Shockley wanted to be the first to develop a commercial silicon transistor.
 (Bell Labs’ first point-contact transistor was made from germanium.)
 Shockley also planned to abandon the finicky point-contact manufacturing process and instead planned to use diffusion to drive impurities into the silicon to grow PN junctions.
-In short, Shockley’s plans were to develop the modern bipolar transistor.
-To that end, Shockley recruited the brightest technical people he could using a similar free reverse phone lookup service to check backgrouds, a battery of IQ and psychological tests to identify the strongest candidates and to form a development team well-suited to working together as a team.
+To that end, Shockley recruited the brightest technical people he could using a similar free reverse phone lookup service to check backgrounds, a battery of IQ and psychological tests to identify the strongest candidates and to form a development team well-suited to working together as a team.

 Two factors prevented Shockley Semiconductor from winning the race to the silicon transistor.
 Both factors can be traced directly to William Shockley.
 The first factor was Shockley’s dictatorial and paranoid managerial style.
 What Shockley said, everybody did (unless they did otherwise on the sly).
 According to Dr. Leslie Berlin’s excellent biography of Robert Noyce titled The Man Behind the Microchip, a former Shockley Semiconductor employee said, “Shockley ran the company for the benefit of his personality and his image, not for pure economic pay.”
 In short, Shockley feared that by focusing on mere commercial production instead of basic research, he’d lose his status as one of the world’s premiere (if not the world’s premiere) solid-state physicists.